 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
 Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 2 Improve the quality of social and emotional (SEL) learning.
-SEL approaches will be embedded into routine educa- There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, 3 tional practices and sup- ported by professional devel- attitudes, behaviour and relationships with peers): opment and training for staff.
-EEF Social and Emotional Learning. pdf(educationendowmentfoundation.or g.uk)
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2 Purchase of new reading materials (phonetically decodable) to support Little Wandle scheme.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Phonics Toolkit Strand Education Endowment Foundation EEF 1 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+We will fund teacher release time to embed key elements of guidance in school and to The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) 2 access Maths Hub resources and CPD (including Teach- ing for Mastery training).
+The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 Improve the quality of social and emotional (SEL) learning.
+SEL approaches will be embedded into routine educa- There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): 3 tional practices and sup- ported by professional devel- opment and training for staff.
+Staff to attend SEMH training delivered by the SEMH Hub EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) Increase SENDCo time (Half a day extra) to support SEMH needs There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.org.uk) 3